 But… who would build the roads?

 Are any taxes voluntary?
 Certainly not the income tax.
-Although Senator Harry Reid believes it is.
+Although Senator Harry Reid believed it is.
 No, almost all tax schemes eventually involve some form of coercion.
 As Mao Zedong said, “Political power grows out of the barrel of a gun” and there’s nothing that gives a government more power than the laying and collection of taxes.
 But is there a way to collect taxes for public works without doing violence?

 Every libertarian has heard the question: If not for coercive taxation, how would society ever maintain infrastructure and provide services?
 In other words, “Who would build the roads?”